Sorry, no posts matched your criteria

 Nearly all of the big name kitchen manufacturers have their own free kitchen design software available for their prospective customers.
 It stands to reason that by providing an easy to use kitchen design tool, the company can then expect to gain a new sale further on down the track.

-In most cases, the manufacturer has invested lots of time and money in getting the software exactly right before offering it their customers.
+In most cases, the manufacturer has invested lots of time and money in getting the best salon and spa software exactly right before offering it their customers.
 They have to make sure that it is easy to use, bug free and fit for purpose.
 A lot of the hardware chains nowadays have their own in-house designers eager to take your measurements and design a kitchen for you.

 - what you see is what you get (WYSIWYG)